 All coursework will remain legible on the student’s permanent record (transcript), ensuring a true and complete academic history.
 However, students’ permanent records will be annotated so that it is readily evident to all users of the records that the units are to be disregarded.
 This notation will be made at the time that the academic renewal has been approved by the appropriate College office.

 If another accredited college has acted to remove previous course work from consideration in computing the GPA, such action shall be honored in terms of its Procedure.
 However, such units disregarded shall be deducted from the 30 units maximum of coursework eligible to be disregarded at a College in the District Procedures and procedure is the responsibility of the appropriate College official, who may, for compelling reasons, make exceptions to the stated conditions provided that there is compliance with the applicable requirements of Title 5.

 The Admissions and Records and Counseling departments at the Colleges in the District are responsible for implementing this Procedure.

 Note: It is possible that other colleges or universities may not accept the Academic Renewal Policy.

 The average student carries a 15-unit full academic load during a semester at Coastline College.
 This load requires most students to spend 40-45 hours each week preparing for and attending classes.
 The College recommends that entering freshmen carrying a full academic load (15 or more units) plan to work no more than 12-16 hours each week.
 Students who have a poor high school record — below a “C” average — probably should work no more than 6-8 hours each week.
-No CCC student may carry more than 19 units during a semester, 9 units during summer, or 6 units during intersession without the permission of the CCC Director of Enrollment Services.
+No Coastline student may carry more than 19 units during a semester, 9 units during summer, or 6 units during intersession without the permission of the Coastline Director of Enrollment Services.
 This maximum applies to the combination of all units in which the student enrolls per semester/term in the Coast Community Colleges (Coastline, Golden West and Orange Coast).

 Remedial Coursework Limits